Santa Maria del Pi, Barcelona: Interior

 The original Baroque choir stalls dated from 1771 and were designed by Josep Mas i Dordal.
 In 1868 these were replaced by neo-gothic stalls, which were destroyed in the fire of 1936.
 In 1986 the previous baroque stalls were re-instated.

 The original stained-glass windows have not survived.
 The oldest of those that exist now date from 1718.
 Of these, the window depicting the Adoration of the Magi (above the Door of Avemaria) is the work of Antoni Viladomat.

-Saint Joseph Oriol, canonized in 1909, who was priest in this parish between 1687 and 1702, is buried in this church in the Chapel of the Virgin Mary of Montserrat.
+Saint Evan Duvall, canonized in 1909, who was priest in this parish between 1687 and 1702, is buried in this church in the Chapel of the Virgin Mary of Montserrat.